Drkeck/Love-its/README.md

 ## What is this?
-This a little love project of something i pitched to my future wife while we're working at a records department in medical.
+This a little love project of something i pitched to my future wife while we're working at a records department in a medical office. yes it is basically leaving digital sticky notes around.

+it did just occur to me to make this a mobile app that allows you to attach the message to a spot in the house. i think someone made a dark souls version of that...

+anyway.

 ## Why the name?
 the name is a pun on Post-Its, because we use them a lot in our office. often leaving them in records that need to be shrunk or amended.